oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/create-tool.png "")

-8. In the APEX Assistant box, enter the following prompt and press enter:
+8. In the APEX Assistant box, enter the following prompt and press Enter:

     Prompt 1:
     ```